Checkmk’s graphical user interface (GUI) has two functions:

 Your entry point to the configuration of Checkmk is the Setup menu, which you can open via the navigation bar:

 In this menu you will find the tools with which you can set up and configure Checkmk.
 The menu is divided into topics.
 Below each topic you will find the menu items.
 For Hosts, Services and Agents you get access to different categories of rule sets.
-The concept of rule-based configuration is central to Checkmk and very powerful for customising host and service parameters.
+The concept of rule-based configuration is central to Checkmk and very powerful.

-Note: You can also load the contents of the Setup menu into the sidebar with the snapin Quick setup snapin.
+Note: You can also load the contents of the Setup menu into the sidebar with the Quick setup snap-in.

 2.5.
 Searching in the configuration environment